 - Add the coconut flour, baking soda, gelatin, and salt to the wet ingredients.
 Using a rubber spatula, mix the ingredients together until a dough forms.

 - Using a 4CM cookie scoop or teaspoon make the cookies on the lined sheet pan.

-- Recipe makes 18.
+- The recipe makes 18.
 Using the palm of your hand, gently flatten the balls so they are about ½ inch thick.

-- Combine the cinnamon, nutmeg and 2 tablespoons sweetener and dust the cookies with it.
-You can sprinkle it on or use a fine mesh sieve to dust it on.
-Alternatively you can roll the cookie balls in the cinnamon mix before putting the on the cookie sheet and flattening them.
+- Combine the cinnamon, nutmeg, and 2 tablespoons sweetener and dust the cookies with it.
+You can sprinkle it on or use a fine-mesh sieve to dust it on.
+Alternatively, you can roll the cookie balls in the cinnamon mix before putting them on the cookie sheet and flattening them.

 - Bake for 8-10 minutes, until the edges are lightly browned.